 Practicing together in our beautiful sacred space certainly enhanced the experience.
 But ultimately it is the practice that is important – not where we do it.
 Online works.
 And in these extremely stressful times (virus, election, and a long overdue reckoning on racial justice) it is even more important we continue to practice.
 Our practice will show us how to flow through it all with integrity, grace, and right action.

-TriYoga Boston will continue offering online classes without interruption.
+TriYoga Boston is offering daily online classes.
 In service to our community we are offering weekly yoga nidra classes and prana vidya (breathing and meditation) four times a week.
 These classes are free or by donation and have been shown to reduce stress, pain, and anxiety.
 They also have the added benefit of requiring no yoga mat or space in your home.
 You can even join by phone.
 We want to enable all to enjoy the benefits of TriYoga.

 Stay well everyone.
 Hope to see you online soon.